 Best Online Liberal Arts Programs in Norwalk, CT (2026)

 Norwalk, Connecticut has a population of about 91,375.
 The city’s median household income is $105,301 (Census ACS 2023, 5-year).
 About 44.6% of adults 25+ hold a bachelor’s degree or higher.
-There are 5 accredited liberal arts programs within 100 miles of Norwalk.
+Our directory has 157 accredited schools offering liberal arts programs near Norwalk, with tuition ranging from $12,763 to $40,792 per year for indexed programs.
 In Connecticut, the top-earning liberal arts-related role is Technical Writer at a median $109,400 annually (BLS, May 2024).

 Closest Liberal Arts Schools to Norwalk